Steven Hart

 • Thousands of pages

-• Overlapping content
+• Overlapping and stale content

 • Multiple pathways to the same information